 The one thing to take from this guide is that premium services offer premium processes.
 The act of password-protecting your files is quite simple and quick — now the challenge is remembering those passwords.

-With NordPass, that challenge is non-existent.
+With password manager, that challenge is non-existent.
 NordPass will automatically create randomized passwords consisting of jumbles of letters, numbers, and symbols.
 That password will then be locked away in an encrypted vault and even automatically entered into the relevant field – you’ll never have to memorize a password again.

 Sign up to NordPass free today to store an unlimited number of passwords.